boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    One benefit of embedding the S-NSSAI in the IPv6 address is that specific S-NSSAI can be identified as interesting at any place in the TN domain.
-This might be used, for example, to selectively enable per S-NSSAI monitoring, traffic engineer or any other per S-NSSAI handling, if required.
+This might be used, for example, to selectively enable per S-NSSAI monitoring, traffic engineering or any other per S-NSSAI handling, if required.

 ~~~